rathumbel/Techsoup-Sewik-Project/README.md

 The frontend part is made in ReactJS.
 It uses Leaflet to display the map.

 The client sends a request to the server to fetch the data about the accidents.
 Then the server sends all the data back in as a .json file.
 The filtering of the results is done on the frontend side.
+This feature is not working yet though.

 # Manual

 ### How to build the application and run it

+Thanks to Docker it is easy to build the app.

+#### run backend & frontend

+ - install docker
+ - `docker-compose up --build`

+#### run only backend

+ - `cd backend`
+ - `./gradlew bootRun`

 ### How to use it